Abd-ElRahman007/E-Commerce/backend/README.md

 ### Description

+    ```
-    Create a [RESTful] full functionality API for e-commerce website to be accessible to the other developers. writing test, secured user information with encryption, and provide tokens for integration into the frontend. code contains user authentication and authorization
+    Create a [RESTful] full functionality API for e-commerce website.
+     to be accessible to the other developers. writing test, secured user information with encryption,
+      and provide tokens for integration into the frontend. code contains user authentication and authorization
+    ```
     -How to run the project

         port: 5000